Infection Prevention and Control Initiative of the Year

-Entries are welcomed from all relevant NHS organisations and sector bodies.
+Entries are welcomed from all relevant NHS organisations and public sector bodies.
 Judges are looking for projects and initiatives which can demonstrably show holistic approaches to prevention and control.

 Describe the context in which an infection prevention and control initiative was necessary, giving clear statistics on the existing situation.
 Outlines the targets and measures that were employed, commitment from leadership and front-line staff and what training and education was to be deployed.

 Judges will be looking for integrated solutions across an organisation and inter-organisational cooperation initiatives.

 An explanation of how the initiative was informed by existing best practice in infection prevention and control

 Quantitative evidence that infection rates have fallen as a direct result of the initiative.
 This can either be for one specific infection in one setting, or for multiple infections across multiple settings.